Bought Northamber at 39.40p on Sept 25

 Long Term Trend Following

-I saw a nice chart that illustrated the point of following the long term trends.
+I saw a nice chart that illustrated the point of following long-term trends.
 This ties in with Long Valuation Waves where the p/e of a mature market tends to ride up and down over a time scale of one or two decades.
-Last time I wrote about this I mentioned the roughly inverse correlation between energy consuming and producing companies.
-The 1965-1983 period was good to energy producers and inflation bets (gold), the 1983-2000 period was good for energy consumers since energy was cheap.
+Last time I wrote about this I mentioned the roughly inverse correlation between energy-consuming and producing companies.
+The 1965-1983 period was good for energy producers and inflation bets (gold), and the 1983-2000 period was good for energy consumers since energy was cheap.

 House Prices Start to Drop